zodman/test-grammarly/README.md

 ### Problems founded

-* When you run on docker-selenium, the application upload the file crx, then selenium can handle and raise a java heap memory exception..
-I don't fix it because are out scope of this.
+* When you run on docker-selenium webdriver=remote, the application upload the file crx, then selenium cann't handle it and raise a java heap memory exception..
+I don't fix it because are out scope of project.